Last Updated on October 4, 2022 by Maryam Siddiqui

 When investing capital, specifically in a foreign country, many questions may arise about how to gain access to the country’s main opportunities.

-Go for the real estate or develop a company?
+Should you go for real estate or develop a company?

 Then, the investor will have to purchase a property in Portugal to be able to lease or wait for its valuation.
 There is a timeframe that must be respected.